 How To Make Red Velvet Pancakes

-- In one bowl mix together all of the dry ingredients until they are well blended.
+- Mix Dry Ingredients.
+In a mixing bowl mix together all of the dry ingredients (flour, cocoa powder, baking powder, sugar and salt) until they are well blended.

-- In a large liquid measuring cup whisk together all of the wet ingredients until smooth.
+- Mix Wet Ingredients.
+In a large liquid measuring cup whisk together all of the wet ingredients (buttermilk, vinegar, egg, milk, vanilla and food coloring) until smooth.

-- Pour the wet ingredients into the dry and mix until everything is just combined.
+- Combine.
+Pour the wet ingredients into the dry and mix until everything is just combined.
+Be careful not to overmix, once the flour streaks are gone, it is done.

-- To make the glaze beat together cream cheese and butter until light and fluffy.
+- Make Glaze.
+Blend together the cream cheese and butter until smooth.
 Mix in powdered sugar, vanilla and milk to get a nice drizzle-able consistency.
 You can adjust the amount of milk as necessary.

-- Serve hot pancakes with a drizzle of the cream cheese glaze and top with some white chocolate chips if you want to make it fun!
+- Serve.
+Serve the hot pancakes with a drizzle of the cream cheese glaze and top with some white chocolate chips if you want to make it fun!

 How To Freeze Pancakes